Agriculture and farming practices – Agriculture

 Deforestation and forest risk commodities

-As a soybean meal, soy oil and palm oil user, AB Agri has long prioritised mitigating the risks associated with forest-risk commodities.
-Considerable progress has been made, particularly with soybean meal, a key ingredient in poultry feeds due to its nutrient efficiency and cost-effectiveness.
+As a user of soya and palm oil derivatives, AB Agri has long prioritised mitigating the risks associated with forest-risk commodities1.
+Considerable progress has been made, particularly with soybean meal, a key ingredient in poultry feeds due to its nutrient content and cost-effectiveness.

-Since September 2023, all of AB Agri’s South American maize and maize co-products have been certified to a minimum book and claim standard.
-This includes adopting a supplier scheme for sourcing Argentine flint maize, where AB Agri takes the co-product, maize germ.
-This is a segregated scheme that enables a direct link to the material compared to the ‘book and claim’ standard.
+Since September 2023, all of AB Agri’s South American maize and maize co-products have been certificated as a minimum to a book and claim standard2.
+AB Agri has also adopted a supplier scheme for sourcing segregated Argentine flint maize, where AB Agri takes the co-product, maize germ.

-New laws addressing deforestation, such as the EU Deforestation Regulation, will require new supply chain practices across global markets especially with respect to traceability and data management.
-AB Agri is working closely with external bodies such as FEFAC, AIC, suppliers and customers, and with its purchasing and commercial teams to build knowledge and capability and develop enhanced processes across its supply chains to address requirements such as these.
+New laws addressing deforestation, such as the EU Deforestation Regulation (EUDR), will require new supply chain practices across global markets, especially with respect to traceability and data management.
+AB Agri is working closely with external bodies such as FEFAC, AIC, suppliers and customers, and internally with its purchasing and commercial teams, to build knowledge, capability and develop enhanced processes across its supply chains to address these requirements.
+AB Agri is reassessing how its forest-risk commodity targets should evolve, taking into account new regulatory requirements, as well as emerging market expectations and best practices.

 Animal health and welfare

-Consumers expect the agricultural industry to uphold high standards of animal health and welfare in livestock farming worldwide.
+Consumers expect the global agricultural industry to uphold high standards of animal health and welfare in livestock farming.
 Although AB Agri does not operate commercial livestock farms, its technical expertise helps to support animal health through advanced technology and better nutrition.

 Animal health and welfare relates to a broad spectrum of considerations, from disease prevention to stocking density and other living condition factors.
 These are best described by the Five Domains Model for animal health and welfare, which form the basis of AB Agri’s Animal Health and Welfare Policy.

-Antimicrobial resistance is recognised as a threat to human health, and the livestock sector has been making efforts to reduce antibiotic use for decades.
-In 2016, a UN declaration encouraged governments to work together on responsible antibiotic use and international co-operation.
+Antimicrobial resistance is recognised as a threat to human health and the livestock sector has been making efforts to reduce antibiotic use for decades.
+In 2016, a UN declaration encouraged governments to work together on responsible antibiotic use and international co-operation on the topic.

 While significant progress has been made, concerns remain around the risk and impact of disease, which can lead to reduced production rates and lead to waste.
 To minimise this risk, AB Agri has operational procedures in place to prevent being a vector in the spread of diseases in customer farms.